Start or stop a Groundplex on Linux

 - Add the following text to the file:

-[Unit] Description=SnapLogic JVM After=network.target [Service] Type=forking ExecStart=/opt/snaplogic/bin/jcc.sh start ExecReload=/opt/snaplogic/bin/jcc.sh restart ExecStop=/opt/snaplogic/bin/jcc.sh stop [Install] WantedBy=default.target
+[Unit] Description=SnapLogic JVM After=network.target [Service] Type=forking ExecStart=/etc/snaplogic/bin/jcc.sh start ExecReload=/etc/snaplogic/bin/jcc.sh restart ExecStop=/etc/snaplogic/bin/jcc.sh stop [Install] WantedBy=default.target

 - Save and exit the file.